Don’t let these myths stop you from learning the guitar now!

-Most successful musicians were not child prodigies.
+Most successful guitar players were not child prodigies.
 They were common people like you and me who had defined musical goals towards which they dedicated a lot of time and passion.

 Some of us are born with a good ear for music, that is, they find it easy to recognize notes from their sound without having had any training on it beforehand.

-Many others, and this includes myself, are less lucky.
-This not a big deal.
-Like everything else the ear can be trained.
+Many others and this includes me, are less lucky.
+This is not a big deal.
+Like everything else, your ear can be trained.
 With the right exercises, practiced regularly, those of us who weren’t blessed with a “good ear” can develop an ear as good as anyone else’s.

 Is 10 minutes a day out of reach?

 Sure, if you can spend two hours a day practicing you will be able to reach your goals much faster, but with a little practice each day (or most days) you still can become good on a musical instrument.
 The key word is consistency.
 That you play regularly, even if for a short time.
 Hopefully, when you’re less busy you’ll increase the time you spend practicing and improve even faster.

 Also, not all practice time is equal.
 If you optimize your guitar practice time you will be surprised by how much you can achieve in just 10 minutes of practice.

 I’m too old to learn an instrument.

 Some ailments associated with getting older may prevent you from learning guitar.
 For instance, if you have arthritis in your fingers, playing guitar can get painful, and if you suffer from dementia, it’s going to be hard remembering what you learned!